|15 Sep 2017||

 What would it do to your self-esteem if every time you picked up a book you felt overwhelmed by how difficult it was to read?

-Approximately one student in 10 in our primary schools experiences some form of learning challenge within their educational setting, with three to five per cent having a specific learning disorder such as dyslexia.
+Approximately one student in every 10 in our primary schools experiences some form of learning challenge within their educational setting, with three to five per cent having a specific learning disorder such as dyslexia.

 These students require early identification and appropriate intervention using a systematic, explicit and cumulative approach to the instruction of reading and spelling, with high intensity and frequency.
 The Little Learners Love Literacy (LLLL) phonics program provides a comprehensive scope and sequence for the teaching of literacy in the early years.
 It can be equally effective in supporting students experiencing learning difficulties, with its systematic and carefully sequenced methodology.